Daita-Corp/claude-code/setup-webhook.md

    - What event should trigger it? (e.g., "git push", "new Slack message", "payment received")

 2. **Verify project setup**:
-   - Check if we're in a DAITA project directory
+   - Check if we're in a Daita project directory
-   - Run `daita status` to see available agents/workflows
+   - Run `Daita status` to see available agents/workflows
    - Confirm the target agent/workflow exists

 ## Webhook Configuration